MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 WindowsServerCore CN=Microsoft 10.0.10254.0 True
 ```

 Use the `Get-VMSwitch` command to return a list of switches available on the host.
-Take note of the switch name that will be attached to the container, in this case **Virtual Switch**.
+Take note of the switch name that will be used with the container.

 ```powershell
 Get-VMSwitch